-For farmers and ranchers experiencing the effects of Harvey, below are some tips to position yourself to qualify for aid along with links to resources.
-If you're looking for just a list of programs and resources, click here.
+For farmers and ranchers experiencing the effects of a natural disaster, below are some tips to position yourself to qualify for aid along with links to resources.
+For a list of Programs & Resources, click here.

 TIPS ABOUT FARM DISASTER PROGRAMS: